airavata-courses/TeamZenith/README.md

      * You need to change only the username and password as the database name here is zenith and default port is 3306.
 5. Please contact me for the api key file, and place the apiKey.properties file in "%USERHOME%\\.stormpath" for windows and "~/.stormpath/" folder in Linux Operating system.
 6. Run the tomcat server and navigate browser to "https://localhost:8443/"
 7. Create a new account by navigating to the Create Account link.
+While account creation, please provide the username as the username which is used to login to Karst/BigRed2.
+This will be the username without the @iu.edu extension.
 8. Login to the application with the newly created username and password
 9. Once successfully logged in, the interface will display options to Submit, Monitor, Cancel jobs and Download job files
 10. Please note that the username that is used for login has to be used as the username for job submission as well.